 - Whole-wheat flour: Whole-wheat flour is rich in proteins, vitamins, and minerals.
 It is preferred by health-conscious people for its high nutritional value.

-- All-purpose flour: it offers a blend of soft and hard wheat and could make your bread airier like baguettes.
+- No products found.: it offers a blend of soft and hard wheat and could make your bread airier like baguettes.

 - Bread flour: Bread flour contains more proteins compared to all-purpose flour.
 It is also sturdier and suitable for baking rustic loaves with a great chew.
 It may also provide a darker color to the bread, which could be the result of being ground with its bran and wheat germ intact.

 - Rye flour: Rye flour can absorb water more effectively than whole-wheat flour thus creating a sturdier loaf of bread.
 You can also use Rye flour for preparing sourdough starters as it can attract more wild yeast compared to other flours.

 - Spelt flour: Spelt flour is stone-ground flour with low gluten content.
 It has a rich protein content and is suitable for baking a denser loaf.